-European Emerge Network: Our involvement with the European Emerge network further supports staff mobility by providing opportunities for interdisciplinary collaboration across European institutions.
-This network focuses technologies emerging and innovative research, allowing our staff to engage with cuttingedge developments and expand professional horizons through joint projects, training programs, and knowledge exchange initiatives.
+• European Emerge Network: Our involvement with the European Emerge network further supports staff mobility by providing opportunities for interdisciplinary collaboration across European institutions.
+This network focuses on emerging technologies and innovative research, allowing our staff to engage with cutting-edge developments and expand their professional horizons through joint projects, training programs, and knowledge exchange initiatives.